Author Registration Policy

 - the right to know when one’s data has been hacked – conference organisers commit to inform participants in the eventual case of data being hacked by someone;

-- data protection by design and by default – files with participants’ data are store in secured computers, and the usual secure access procedures are followed.
+- data protection by design and by default – files with participants’ data are stored in secured computers, and the usual secure access procedures are followed.